AmirDevX/AmirDevX/README.md

 # Hi there, I'm AmirDevX! 👋

 ## 🚀 About Me
 I'm a passionate developer from Iran.
 I love creating innovative solutions to challenging problems.
-I specialize in (Python) backend, and I'm currently working on Discord Bot.
+I specialize in (Python) backend, and I'm currently working on Naghdix.

 ## 🛠️ Technologies & Tools
 - **Languages:**